stalwartlabs/stalwart-website/content/en/jmap/development/test.md

 ## Base tests

-The base tests perform some basic testing on different functions across the Stalwart JMAP code base.
+The base tests perform basic testing on different functions across the Stalwart JMAP code base.
 To run the base test suite execute:

 ```bash